 COMEDY

 Santa Fe's comedic bone is evolving into a for-real funny bone with the Wayward Comedy group joking around weekly on Wednesdays at Chile Line Brewing.
-On March 6 at Chocolate Maven's Unit B, yuk it up with Karen Morgan, who has many comedy specials under her belt and entertains audiences nationwide with her relatable observations of family and everyday life.
+On March 24, check out John Waters: Going to Extremes at the Lensic Performing Arts Center.

 THEATER + DANCE

 The performing arts of theater and dance are alive and well in Santa Fe and have been for decades.
 Point of fact, Santa Fe Playhouse has been staging performances for 100+ years!
 It's the oldest, very-nearly-continuously operating theater west of the Mississippi.
 Check out their spring lineup or see what's happening in a handful of other small theaters throughout The City Different through Theatre Santa Fe.
 Or try a Santa Fe dance staple!
 We have a love affair with the dramatic and passionate moves of flamenco, and March is the perfect time for an evening performance in two very intimate settings (read: you are seated in such close proximity to the dancers, you can feel the heat!).
-Pick a Friday or Saturday night dinner show at El Farol or consider offerings during the Spring Season at Entreflamenco just off the Plaza from March 7 through June 29.
+Consider offerings during the Spring Season at Entreflamenco just off the Plaza from March 6 through June 28.

 BANDS & MUSICIANS